 How to Worship The Supreme God?

 As per Holy Gita chapter 16, verses 23 and 24 the way of worship against the injunctions of Holy Books is useless.
-So, there is a Scripture-based way of worshipping The Supreme God.
+So, there is a Scripture-based way of worshiping The Supreme God.

 Holy Bhagavad Gita chapter 4 verse 34 directs us to take the shelter of an enlightened (Tatvdarshi) saint to know about the complete Spiritual Knowledge.
-Holy Gita chapter 15 verses 1 to 4 state the identity of an enlightened (Tatvdarshi) saint and that He will define every part of the inversely hanging world-like tree.
+Holy Gita chapter 15 verses 1 to 4 state the identity of an enlightened (Tatvdarshi) saint and that He will define every part of the inversely hanging world-like tree in accordance with the creation of the universe.
 This identity matches The Supreme God Kabir who had explained those parts in His KabirVani 600 years ago,

 Kabir, Akshar purush ek ped hai, Niranjan vaki daar|